Tweets by @enri_amico

-I currenty do not have job openings.
-However, I am always on the lookout for funding opportunities to hire enthusiastic PhD students/Postdocs.
+I am always on the lookout for funding opportunities to hire enthusiastic PhD students/Postdocs.
 If you would like to join my group or if you are looking for collaborations/co-supervision, please send an email to email@example.com.

 If you are a Master student at EPFL/University of Geneva, here is the list of projects you could do under my supervision.

 Research group and supervisions

 Emahnuel Troisi Lopez, PhD student, Parthenope University-Naples (co-mentorship)